ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Altibase 3rd Party Connector Guide.md

 Method 3.
 Deselect the "Auto-commit" default setting option in the menu and reconnect to the database.

-   [ Window ] → [ 설정 ]
+   [ Window ] → [ Preferences ]

    ![commit3](media/DBeaver/commit3.png)

-   [ 연결 ] → 연결 유형 탭에서 "Auto-commit by default" 체크 박스를 해제 후 [ Apply and Close ] 클릭 → 데이터베이스 연결을 재접속한다.
+ Click [ Connections ] → [ Connection Types ]

-Click [ 연결 ].

-Click 연결 유형 tab.

-Uncheck the "Auto-commit by default" checkbox, then click [ Apply and Close].
+Uncheck the "Auto-commit by default" check box, then click [ Apply and Close].

-Reconnect to the database
+Reconnect to the database.

    ![commit4](media/DBeaver/commit4.png)